our denver dentists improve the integrity and beauty of smiles with dental crowns

 A dental crown is a cap that looks like the natural crown of your tooth in shape and color.
 It is a durable, natural-looking cover or replacement for the visible part of your damaged or missing tooth.

 Due to their natural look, dental crowns are also used in cosmetic dentistry.
-They can conceal flaws such as discolored, chipped, or misshapen teeth.
+They can conceal flaws such as broken, chipped, misshapen, or discolored teeth.

 For patients missing an entire tooth, including the tooth root, a crown can be combined with a dental implant to replace it.